gdaverdin/bioinfo/Lab-8-:-Final-Project.md

 # Potential Projects:

 * Project 1: Use SPAdes to assemble Illumina reads and annotate an _E. coli_ genome that produces Shiga toxin.
-This sample was isolated from faeces of diarrheic cattle.
+This sample was isolated from faeces of diarrhetic cattle.
 Annotate your genome with the NCBI Glimmer portal, and use Bedtools to extract a multifasta file of every gene location.
 Use BLAST to compare your gene annotations to that of another E. coli strain and plot a distribution of the % similarity for each best hit. http://www.ncbi.nlm.nih.gov/sra/SRX1368955[accn]

 * Project 2: